state-hiu/osmgeoweek-2016/_posts/schedule/0100-01-16-osm-brasilia.md

 lon: -47.89
 ---

 OpenStreetMap Brasilia will be hosting a Mapathon at Calango Hacker Club on Novemember 21, 2015 at 4:00PM.
+For more information look [here](http://www.openstreetmap.org/user/wille/diary/36274)